vmware-tanzu/tanzu-dev-portal/content/blog/so-you-want-to-build-a-K8-operator/index.md

 ### Operator SDK

 Operator SDK is now a Kubebuilder plugin that you can use together with the Go programming language to build an operator.
-Operator SDK’s distinction is that it lets you use Ansible or Helm to manage Kubernetes resources.
+Operator SDKs distinction is that it lets you use Ansible or Helm to manage Kubernetes resources.
 This is an attractive alternative to those that have used these tools extensively, but we recommend that you use a general purpose programming language such as Go because it provides flexibility in defining the logic that will control the actions of your operator.

 ### Metacontroller